Frantic fun at Market Drayton amdram production

 The Market Drayton Amateur Operatic & Dramatic Society are putting the finishing touches on their production of Play On!, a comedy by Rick Abbot.

-The first show is tonight on Thursday, and it will also be performed the following two nights.
+The first show is tonight (October 24), and it will also be performed the following two nights.
 All of the shows begin at 7.30pm at the Festival Drayton Centre.

-Play on! tells the story of a drama group trying to put on a murder mystery play despite the last-minute interference of its haughty actor.
+It tells the story of a drama group trying to put on a murder-mystery play despite the last-minute interference of its haughty actor.

 Co-producer and director Graham Richardson said: "It's going quite well really.
 We're really getting people used to working with the set, getting the stage manager and his crew to move stuff around.